nocobase/website/content/articles/14-ai-low-code-platforms-github/index.md

 Unlike most tools, NocoBase brings together capabilities from multiple dimensions:

-* **Like a data platform**, it provides database tables, fields, views, and APIs.
+* Like a data platform, it provides database tables, fields, views, and APIs.
-* **Like a business system builder**, it can generate pages, forms, permissions, page logic, and relational models.
+* Like a business system builder, it can generate pages, forms, permissions, page logic, and relational models.
-* **Through plugins and its open architecture**, it can also extend into workflows, automation, and even embed AI nodes to execute parts of a process.
+* Through plugins and its open architecture, it can also extend into workflows, automation, and even embed AI nodes to execute parts of a process.

 Of course, there are other tools with some cross-category features as well:

-* **Appsmith, ToolJet, Budibase** — while mainly UI builders, they also support lightweight flows such as “button click → API → write data”.
+* Appsmith, ToolJet, Budibase — while mainly UI builders, they also support lightweight flows such as “button click → API → write data”.
-* **NocoDB, Teable** — data-centric tools that now include AI autofill, webhook triggers, and basic rule automation.
+* NocoDB, Teable — data-centric tools that now include AI autofill, webhook triggers, and basic rule automation.

-However, these tools mostly **add small AI features on top of their core functionality**, making the experience smoother — but they do not form full workflow engines or complete system capabilities, and their extensibility is limited.
+However, these tools mostly add small AI features on top of their core functionality, making the experience smoother — but they do not form full workflow engines or complete system capabilities, and their extensibility is limited.

-In contrast, NocoBase is not just “covering more areas”, but a **true hybrid platform** — starting from data modeling at the core, extending to pages and permissions, and further to workflows and AI via plugins. **This level of architectural integration is rare among open-source low-code platforms.**
+In contrast, NocoBase is not just “covering more areas”, but a true hybrid platform — starting from data modeling at the core, extending to pages and permissions, and further to workflows and AI via plugins.
+This level of architectural integration is rare among open-source low-code platforms.

 ## **Final Thoughts**

 We used to build systems by writing code.
 Then came drag-and-drop interfaces.
-Now, more and more people are starting to **describe** how a system should work — and let AI help build it.
+Now, more and more people are starting to describe how a system should work — and let AI help build it.

 > *“AI doesn’t remove the work — it just moves the work.”*

-The real challenge is no longer whether we are using AI, but whether we can **deeply integrate AI with business logic, data, and workflows**, and make it a part of the system itself.
+The real challenge is no longer whether we are using AI, but whether we can deeply integrate AI with business logic, data, and workflows, and make it a part of the system itself.

-AI is moving from a **conversation tool** to a **construction tool**.
+AI is moving from a conversation tool to a construction tool.
 It isn’t perfect yet, but the direction is clear.
-In the future, systems may not be “developed” — they may be **described**.
+In the future, systems may not be “developed” — they may be described.
 And we will start from real business problems, not just from a code editor.

 If you’ve read this far and feel the same shift happening, feel free to share this list with others who care about **AI × low-code**.👍